lmc2179/lmc2179.github.io/drafts/opinionated_dowhy.md

 # Questing for "the scikit learn of causal inference"

-it has a simple workflow
+it has a simple modular workflow

-it supports a wide variety of models
+it supports a wide variety of models under a common interface.

-it solves a problem people frequently have
+it solves a task people frequently have, ie E[y | X].
+There are multiple examples of this in Casual Inference

-# An example: DoWhy
+# An example workflow and library: DoWhy

 DoWhy close reading - "An opinionated introduction to DoWhy"

 https://www.youtube.com/watch?v=icpHrbDlGaw